intershop/intershop-pwa/docs/guides/accessibility.md

 With the current technology, automated tools can only check for around 25-30% of the WCAG criteria.
 They can however provide a **quick and easy overview over some accessibility issues** on a page and give a good starting point on where to focus and fix accessibility problems.
-The following list are some suggestions of free tools that have been used to check the accessibility of the PWA:
+The following list contains some suggestions of free tools that have been used to check the accessibility of the PWA:

 - **_Google Lighthouse_**: quick overview and good for detecting general problems
 - **_Silktide_**: huge toolbox, can categorize issues after different WCAG versions